Rubber Molding: The Definitive Guide

 Liquid Injection Molding (LIM)

 Rubber injection molding is compatible with both solid and liquid rubber stock.
 Liquid injection molding is a slight variation of the classic molding process.
-It is exactly the same as regular injection molding, except it uses a liquid uncured rubber raw material as stock.
+It is the same as regular injection molding, except it uses a liquid uncured rubber raw material as stock.
 The liquid rubber material is present in the form of a two-part mixture, which is combined and cooled before the injection phase.

 Liquid Injection Molding Diagram - Pre-Injection